hawkticehurst/musician-meetup/README.md

 );
 ```

-Channels: Represents a chat channel
+**Channels Schema**: Represents a chat channel where users can discuss the details of an event.
 ```
 CREATE TABLE IF NOT EXISTS Channels (
     ID INT NOT NULL AUTO_INCREMENT,